Skip to main content

 • Business Manager

-You can also add new financial account roles to meet your client or business requirements.
+You can also add financial account roles to meet your client or business requirements.
 Talk to your Salesforce admin to make that happen.

 The Special Case of Primary and Joint Owners